Azure/azure-sdk-for-js/sdk/web-pubsub/web-pubsub-client/README.md

 ### Auto rejoin group and handle rejoin failure

 When a client connection has dropped and fails to recover, all group context will be clean up in the service side.
 That means when the client reconnects, it needs to rejoin groups.
 By default, the client enabled `autoRejoinGroup` options.
 However, this feature has limitation.
 The client can only rejoin groups that it's originally joined by then client rather than joined by server side.
 And rejoin group operations may fail due to various reason, e.g. the client don't have the permission to join group.
-In such case, uses need to add a handler to handle the failure.
+In such case, uses need to add a callback to handle the failure.

 ```js
 // By default autoRejoinGroups=true.
 You can disable it by setting to false.